Shinto is Japan’s oldest religion, with origins dating back to the tail end of the Stone Age.

 For centuries, monkeys have appeared in Japanese folklore with a variety of meanings.
 They have been used as metaphors for tricksters and the negative traits of humans, but they have also served as sacred messengers to the gods.

-On this rainy morning in northern Japan, I observed macaques who seemed to embody both roles.
+On this rainy morning in central Japan, I observed macaques who seemed to embody both roles.

 There were the raucous individuals—screeching, pulling hair, and chasing others beside the hot springs—falling squarely into the trickster camp.
 But there were a few quieter, almost meditative monkeys who held eye contact with me or rested in the warm waters with their eyes softly shut.